-- Awareness the ability of the user to avoid behaviors that would compromise cybersecurity; practice good behaviors that will increase cybersecurity; and act wisely and cautiously, where judgment is needed, to increase cybersecurity. - Awareness Training managers must ensure that all users are provided awareness training, and that those identified as having significant responsibilities for IT/cybersecurity are properly trained. - Base knowledge the familiarity, awareness, or understanding of security gained through experience or study. - Competency being qualified based on demonstration of an acceptable level of skills. - Computer Literacy an individual's familiarity with a basic set of knowledge with computers. - Cybersecurity Essentials the transitional stage between "Basic Awareness" and "Role-based Training."
-It provides the foundation for subsequent specialized or role-based training by providing a universal baseline of key security terms and concepts. - Cybersecurity Learning Continuum shows a progression of learning across the spectrum of roles within an organization. - Definition provides a definition of the function. - Education knowledge or skill obtained or developed by a learning process. - ITL the Information Technology Laboratory (ITL) at the National Institute of Learning Objectives(s): Identifies the outcomes the training module should strive to meet for each of the functions and their associated roles. - Job Function action for which a person or thing is particularly fitted or employed. - Knowledge Unit the combination of information needed to perform a function or activity effectively and efficiently. - Literacy an individual's familiarity with a basic set of knowledge.
+- Awareness the ability of the user to avoid behaviors that would compromise cyber security; practice good behaviors that will increase cyber security; and act wisely and cautiously, where judgment is needed, to increase cyber security. - Awareness Training managers must ensure that all users are provided awareness training, and that those identified as having significant responsibilities for information technology / cyber security are properly trained. - Base knowledge the familiarity, awareness, or understanding of security gained through experience or study. - CIO Chief Information Officer - CISSO Certified Information Systems Security Officer - Competency the quality of being adequately or well qualified physically and intellectually. - Computer Literacy an individual's familiarity with a basic set of knowledge with computers. - Cyber security Learning Continuum shows a progression of learning across the spectrum of roles within an organization. - Definition provides a definition of the function. - Education knowledge or skill obtained or developed by a learning process. - FISMA Federal Information Security Management Act - FISSEA Federal Information Systems Security Educators' Association - IAM Information Assurance Manager - ISSO Information Systems Security Officer - IT Information Technology - ITL the Information Technology Laboratory (ITL) at the National Institute of Learning Objectives(s): Identifies the outcomes the training module should strive to meet for each of the functions and their associated roles.

-- Proficiency the state or quality of being competent - Role the responsibility and functions that a person is currently performing within their agency; are established by individual Federal Organization or Agency through position descriptions, hierarchy charts, responsibilities, etc. - Role Areas identifies various roles that are covered by the function.
-These roles are guidelines and may exist under different names within a particular Agency. - Security Awareness managers must ensure that all users are provided security awareness, and that those identified as having significant responsibilities for information technology/cybersecurity are properly trained. - Security Literacy an individual's familiarity with a basic set of knowledge with security principles and practices. - Skills combination of ability, knowledge, and experience that enables a person to do something well. - Standards and Technology develops tests, test methods, reference data, proof of concept implementations, and technical analyses to advance the development and productive use of information technology. - Training the action provided to a user in the acquisition of knowledge, skills, and competencies in the security arena.
+- Job Function action for which a person or thing is particularly fitted or employed. - Knowledge Unit the combination of information needed to perform a function or activity effectively and efficiently. - Literacy an individual's familiarity with a basic set of knowledge. - NIST National Institute of Standards and Technology - PM Program Manager - Proficiency the state or quality of being competent - Role the responsibility and functions that a person is currently performing within their agency; are established by individual Federal Organization or Agency through position descriptions, hierarchy charts, responsibilities, etc. - Role Areas identifies various roles that are covered by the function.
+These roles are guidelines and may exist under different names within a particular Agency. - SAISO Senior Agency Information Security Officer - Security Awareness managers must ensure that all users are provided security awareness, and that those identified as having significant responsibilities for information technology / cyber security are properly trained. - Security Literacy an individual's familiarity with a basic set of knowledge with security principles and practices. - Standards and Technology develops tests, test methods, reference data, proof of concept implementations, and technical analyses to advance the development and productive use of information technology. - Training the action provided to a user in the acquisition of knowledge, skills, and competencies in the security arena. - TWG Technical Working Group